dbt-labs/docs.getdbt.com/website/blog/2023-11-06-differentiate-prod-and-staging-environments.md

 ## Run Slimmer CI than ever with environment-level deferral

-**The old way**: Slim CI deferred to a single job, and would only detect changes as of its last build time.
+**The old way**: [Slim CI](/guides/orchestration/set-up-ci/in-15-minutes) deferred to a single job, and would only detect changes as of that job's last build time.

 **The new way**: Changes are detected regardless of the job they were deployed in, removing false positives and overbuilding of models in CI.